MorphMLP: An Efficient MLP-Like Backbone for Spatial-Temporal Representation Learning: Experiment

 \subsection{Video Classification on Kinetics-400}

 \textbf{Settings.} Kinetics-400\cite{k400} is a large-scale scene-related video benchmark.
 It contains around 240K training videos and about 20K validation videos in 400 classes.
 Our code heavily relies on \texttt{PySlowFast} \cite{pyslowfast} repository and the training recipe mainly follows MViT\cite{mvit}.
-We directly load the parameters of $\tt MorphFC$ pre-trained on ImageNet and randomly initialize the parameters of $\tt MorphFC_{t}$ in the video domain.
+We directly load the parameters of $\tt MorphFC_s$ pre-trained on ImageNet and randomly initialize the parameters of $\tt MorphFC_{t}$ in the video domain.
 We adopt a dense sampling strategy \cite{non_local} and AdamW optimizer to train the whole network.
 The warm-up epoch, total epoch, batch size, base learning rate, and weight decay are 10, 60, 64, 2e-4, and 0.05 respectively.
-We utilize the same stochastic depth rates in Table \ref{model_setting}.
+We utilize the stochastic depth rates 0.1 and 0.3 for MorphMLP-S and B.

 \textbf{Results.} As shown in Table \ref{sota_k400}, our method achieves outstanding performance with fewer computation costs.
-Compared with CNN models such as SlowFast\cite{slowfast}, our MorphMLP requires 8$\times$ fewer GFLOPS but achieves 1.9\% accuracy improvement (80.8\% \vs 79.8\%).
-With only ImageNet-1K pre-training, our method surpasses most of the self-attention based Transformer backbones with large dataset pre-training.
+Compared with CNN models such as SlowFast\cite{slowfast}, our MorphMLP requires 8$\times$ fewer GFLOPS but achieves 1.9\% accuracy improvement (80.8\% \textit{vs.} 78.9\%).
+With only ImageNet-1K pre-training, our method surpasses most of the self-attention based Transformer backbones with larger dataset pre-training.
 For example, compared with ViViT-L\cite{vivit} pre-trained on ImageNet-21K, our MorphMLP obtains better performance with 20$\times$ fewer computations.
 When our model is scaled larger, the accuracy increases as well.
 Since the computation cost is relatively low, our method still has great potential for better performance.
-Such results demonstrate that our MorphMLP is a strong MLP-Like backbone for video recognition.
+It demonstrates that our MorphMLP is a strong MLP-Like backbone for video recognition.